 This is the future and businesses need to adapt if they want to grow.
 As this movement becomes larger, there will be more pressure to allow remote work in order to retain talent so you might as well grow accustomed to it now.

-If you were to give advice to someone who wants to quit their desk job to become location independent, what would it be?
+If you were to give advice to someone who wants to quit their desk job, what would it be?

 Build skills and network!
 To me the biggest challenge is finding the work.
 The travel side is much easier this days, especially if you choose verified digital nomad cities.